 It can be applied for mice data.

-Datta lab once did it, but it has generalized to many more labs
+Datta lab once did it (see ODIN symposium Youtube upload), someone in Morten’s lab is working on it, but it has generalized to many more labs

 It’s called phenotype screening.
 But imagine doing it for mouse cursor data